nirogiovanni/fbar_design_tool/README.md

 ### 2. How to Insert New Calibration Curves
 To obtain a calibration curve, the thicknesses of the piezoelectric material and all the layers below need to be fixed.
 Then, resonators having different heights of the top-electrode are fabricated.
-The resonant frequency is measured for each resonator having a different height of the top electrode (h) and its corresponding value of the phase velocity is taken from equation:
+The resonant frequency is measured for each resonator having a different height of the top electrode (h) and its corresponding value of the phase velocity is taken from the equation above

-$v_p=f_r d$

-To express the calibration curve you have to produce a file expressing the correspondence between the phase-velocity value and the
-_Where d is the piezoelectric layer_.

 Once this correspondence have been obtained the calibration curve can be inserted into the central knowledge of the algorithm following the steps below: